 Australian designer Karen Gee became an overnight sensation when Meghan Markle wore her “Blessed” dress on a press tour in Sydney.
 The understated ivory shift dress with couture zippers subtly showed off Meghan’s baby bump.

 An ensuing frenzy over Karen Gee crashed her website repeatedly as people scrambled to get a piece of royalty.
+Her custom software development company was probably a bit worried as well.

 Gee’s brand is focused on ethical clothing.
 Its signature is structured dresses with feminine finishes and flattering cuts.